PoisotLab/ms_metaweb_perspectives/README.md

-Treating interactions as probabilistic (as opposed to binary) events is a more nuanced and realistic way to represent them. @Dallas2017Predicting suggested that most links in ecological networks are cryptic, *i.e.* uncommon or hard to observe.
+Treating interactions as probabilistic (as opposed to binary) events is a more nuanced and realistic way to represent them. @Dallas2017Predicting suggested that most interactions (links) in ecological networks are cryptic, *i.e.* uncommon or hard to observe.
 This argument echoes @Jordano2016Sampling: sampling ecological interactions is difficult because it requires first the joint observation of two species, and then the observation of their interaction.
-In addition, it is generally expected that weak or rare links will be more prevalent in networks than common or strong links [@Csermely2004Strong], compared to strong, persistent links; this is notably the case in food chains, wherein many weaker links are key to the stability of a system [@Neutel2002Stability].
+In addition, it is generally expected that weak or rare interactions will be more prevalent in networks than common or strong interactions [@Csermely2004Strong], compared to strong, persistent interactions; this is notably the case in food chains, wherein many weaker interactions are key to the stability of a system [@Neutel2002Stability].
 In the light of these observations, we expect to see an over-representation of low-probability (hereafter rare) interactions under a model that accurately predicts interaction probabilities.

-Yet the original metaweb definition, and indeed most past uses of metawebs, was based on the presence/absence of interactions.
-Moving towards *probabilistic* metawebs, by representing interactions as Bernoulli events [see *e.g.*
-@Poisot2016Structure], offers the opportunity to weigh these rare interactions appropriately.
+Yet, the original metaweb definition, and indeed most past uses of metawebs, was based on the presence/absence of interactions.
+Moving towards *probabilistic* metawebs, by representing interactions as Bernoulli events [see *e.g.* @Poisot2016Structure], offers the opportunity to weigh these rare interactions appropriately.
 The inherent plasticity of interactions is important to capture: there have been documented instances of food webs undergoing rapid collapse/recovery cycles over short periods of time [*e.g.*
 @Pedersen2017Signatures].
 Furthermore, because the structure of the metaweb cannot be known in advance, it is important to rely on predictive tools that do